 Our business is highly automated and relies extensively on the availability of our network and data center infrastructure, our internal technology systems and our websites.
 We also rely on hosted computer services from third parties for services that we provide to our customers and computer operations for our internal use.
-The failure of our systems or hosted computer services due to a catastrophic event, such as an earthquake, fire, flood, weather event, telecommunications failure, power failure, cyber attack or war, could adversely impact our business, financial results and financial condition.
+The failure of our systems or hosted computer services due to a catastrophic event, such as an earthquake, fire, flood, tsunami, weather event, telecommunications failure, power failure, cyber attack or war, could adversely impact our business, financial results and financial condition.
 We have developed disaster recovery plans and maintain backup systems in order to reduce the potential impact of a catastrophic event, however there can be no assurance that these plans and systems would enable us to return to normal business operations.
+In addition, any such event could negatively impact a country or region in which we sell our products.
+This could in turn decrease that country's or region's demand for our products, thereby negatively impacting our financial results.